jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 npm build
 ```

-This gives you a build/ directory – let's have a look inside
+This transpiles the sources and gives you a build/ directory – let's have a look inside

 ```console
 $ ls build/